 Lawn Care Maintenance Programs

 Once you have grass filled in, timely feeding and weed control becomes very important.
+You’ve got to maintain it if you want to keep it from returning to an ugly lawn.
 Both are equally important parts of a lawn care program – you want to feed your grass to encourage growth, but you don’t want the weeds competing for those nutrients.

 Regular applications of fertilizer and weed control, both pre-emergent (before they grow) and post-emergent (after they’ve grown in your lawn) are vital.
 This allows turf to thrive, while eliminating the undesired plant that would steal your lawn’s nutrition.
 Again, consulting with a professional about the timing and number of applications for your area is highly recommended.